InOutTekSolutions/selenium-java-page-object-model/README.md

 - Every page of your website = 1 Java class (called a "Page Object")
 - All locators (like buttons, text boxes) + actions (click, type, etc.) go inside that class
-- So if UI changes, you only update in one place, not in every test 🚀
+- So if UI changes, you only update in one place, not in every test.

 Example:
 ```java